gajrajchakrawarti12/secureChatApp/PRODUCTION_HARDENING_REPORT.md

 Date: 2025-12-27

-Scope: Node.js backend (Express + ws + MySQL + Firebase Admin) and Flutter client.
+Scope: Node.js backend (Express + ws + MySQL) and Flutter client.
 This report documents security hardening work completed during this session, focusing on production readiness while preserving the E2EE threat model.

 > IMPORTANT: This report intentionally **does not** include secrets (DB passwords, encryption keys, JWT secrets).
 Treat `.env` and any deployment environment variables as sensitive.
 Rotate any secrets that may have been exposed outside your trusted environment.